Non-profit property tax mitigation

 PO Box 2100, Station M, Calgary Alberta, T2P 2M5

-Once an application is received, it will be processed and qualifying organizations will be placed on the Assessment and Tax Circumstances report set to go to Council in the spring of the coming year.
+Once an application is received, it will be processed and qualifying organizations will be placed on the next Assessment and Tax Circumstances report, which is set to go to Council in the spring and fall of each year.